 9. Make it a Workout

-We all know the benefits of exercise, but sometimes it’s difficult to find the time for it.
-A great way to make cleaning more enjoyable is by turning it into workout time.
+Cleaning time is a great chance to get in a workout.
 Wear a fitness tracker, set calorie or step goals, and tackle cardio-intensive tasks like washing walls or mopping.
 Even lighter tasks contribute to non-exercise activity thermogenesis (NEAT), promoting health.